jonathan-poole/qs-admin-guide/docs/backup_and_archiving/verify_backup_execution.md

 Remove-Item Env:\PGPASSWORD
 ```

 As a note for this script, it is backing up all the databases used by Qlik Sense Enterprise as of **February 2020** including the optional [Centralized Logging database](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Deploy_QSEoW/Qlik-Logging-Service.htm).
-Please reference documentation for your version of Qlik Sense Enterprise to ensure full coverage for the databases used.
+Please reference documentation of the version of Qlik Sense Enterprise that is running to ensure full coverage for the databases used.
 The ideal page for this list is Qlik's page on [installing and configuring PostgreSQL](https://help.qlik.com/en-US/sense-admin/Subsystems/DeployAdministerQSE/Content/Sense_DeployAdminister/QSEoW/Deploy_QSEoW/Installing-configuring-postgresql.htm) which outlines the databases which are needed to be present.

 ### Certificates  <i class="fas fa-file-code fa-xs" title="API | Requires Script"></i>